rjones30/HDDM/README.md

 - automatic detection and conversion between standard and native formats
 - multi-threaded, multi-buffered i/o for high throughput with compression

-In addition to the above, this package combines the following features in a unique way.
+In addition to meeting the above requirements, this package combines the following features in a unique way.

 - automatic user library code generated using the user's own terminology for class and member names
 - user's data model document can be validated against xml schema using standard open-source tools